TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 ### SPARQL endpoint

-The TTL files can also be interrogated directly either using the SPARQL interface provided or via a human-friendly tool such as GraphDB.
-A guide to the latter is given in Annex 3.
+The TTL files can also be interrogated directly either using the [SPARQL interface](http://62.161.69.201:8080/SI/query?lang=en) provided or via a human-friendly tool such as GraphDB.
+A brief guide to the latter is given in Annex 3.

 ![image](https://github.com/TheBIPM/SI-Reference-Point-2023/assets/105931640/db59e808-d34d-4fb6-9ee0-6bcdcc236bb4)